go4d1/wwMongoDb/README.md

 #### A small library to access MongoDb from Visual FoxPro

 wwMongoDb is a library  that allows you to access MongoDb from Visual FoxPro. wwMongoDb works using the MongoDb C# driver and provides a simple CRUD and JSON string based interface that allows FoxPro to interact  with MongoDb via JSON commands and FoxPro serialized objects.
+Hello from Marty

 Please also check: